 Provided the water is draining slowly, try flushing the toilet once again to see if you can remove the blockage before proceeding with other actions.
 Avoid flushing if the water level remains high inside the bowl.
 If the problem persists, you can try using one of the many chemical products available for unblocking toilets.

 Important!
 If your toilet is not connected to a sewer but to a septic tank or cesspit, this might be full.
 If it is, you’ll have to call a professional to empty it.
 The following methods for unblocking your toilet do not involve the use of chemical products.

 This is the simplest way of eliminating partial blockages.

 The water level inside the bowl must be low before you can start.
 Remove excess water if necessary.
 The pressure applied by the hot water pushes the blockage away while the heat dissolves any build-up of fat or grease.
 Adding some washing up liquid can also help remove the blockage.

-Close the water supply at the valve to the left or right of the cistern, under or over it, depending on the model.
+Close the water supply at the valve (this can be found to the left or right of the cistern, or hidden underneath, depending on the model).
 This prevents the cistern from refilling.

 Pour some washing-up liquid (no more than half a glass) directly into the bowl.
 This helps lubricate the waste outlet.
 Wait 10 minutes.